pramodith/pramodith.github.io/_posts/2025-05-12-medical-definition-understanding.md

 ## Model Evaluation
 We evaluate the models using the following metrics:

-* Exact Match: Case insensitvie exact match between the term and the prediction.
+* __Exact Match__: Case insensitvie exact match between the term and the prediction.
-* Fuzzy Match: A simple bi-directional `is in` check on the prediction and the medical term.
+* __Fuzzy Match__: A simple bi-directional `is in` check on the prediction and the medical term.
-* Synonym Match: Check if the predicted term matches any of the stems.
+* __Synonym Match__: Check if the predicted term matches any of the stems.
-* JudgeLLM Match: We use a JudgeLLM (GPT-4.1) to evaluate if the prediction and the medical term are synonymous given the definition.
+* __JudgeLLM Match__: We use a JudgeLLM (GPT-4.1) to evaluate if the prediction and the medical term are synonymous given the definition.
 This helps us account for synonyms that don't share the same stem.

 It's also important to note that while computing fuzzy, synonym and fuzzy match are all inclusive of an exact match.
 ```